Star Wars: Clone Wars: Synopsis

-The main storyline of Volume One features the Jedi Knight Obi-Wan Kenobi leading an assault on the planet Muunilinst, home of the Intergalactic Banking Clan, benefactors of the Separatists wishing to break away from the Republic.
-The Banking Clan have hired the bounty hunter Durge to command their droid armies on the battlefield.
-Obi-Wan's apprentice, Anakin Skywalker, is personally appointed to lead the space forces by Supreme Chancellor Palpatine.
-Meanwhile, Separatist leader Count Dooku takes the Force-sensitive Asajj Ventress as his Sith apprentice and sends her to eliminate Anakin.
+The main storyline of Volume One features the Jedi Knight Obi-Wan Kenobi leading an assault on the planet Muunilinst.
+This is the home of the Intergalactic Banking Clan, benefactors of the Separatists wishing to break away from the Republic.
+The Banking Clan has hired a bounty hunter named Durge to command their droid armies on the battlefield.
+Obi-Wan's apprentice, Anakin Skywalker, is personally appointed to lead the space forces in the battle by Supreme Chancellor Palpatine.
+Meanwhile, Separatist leader Count Dooku takes the Force-sensitive Asajj Ventress as his Sith apprentice and sends her to kill Anakin.
 On Yavin 4, Anakin manages to defeat Ventress in a lightsaber duel by drawing on his anger.

-Surrounding this storyline are various battles focusing on other Jedi and their wartime exploits: Master Mace Windu faces a droid army unarmed on Dantooine, Master Yoda travels to the ice world Ilum to save two imperiled Jedi, the amphibious Kit Fisto leads an aquatic regiment of clone troopers on the waterworld Mon Cala, and a group of Jedi encounter the dreaded Jedi hunter General Grievous on Hypori.
+Surrounding this storyline are various battles focusing on other Jedi and their wartime exploits.
+Master Mace Windu faces a droid army unarmed on Dantooine, Master Yoda travels to the ice world Ilum to save Luminara Unduli and Barriss Offee, the amphibious Kit Fisto leads an aquatic regiment of clone troopers on the waterworld Mon Cala, and a group of stranded Jedi encounter the dreaded Jedi hunter General Grievous on Hypori.

-In Volume Two, Obi-Wan sends his team of ARC troopers to Hypori to rescue the Jedi from Grievous.
-The Republic is desperate and, after much consideration, the Jedi Council decides to promote Anakin to the rank of Jedi Knight.
-The series then jumps ahead to nearly the end of the war, when Anakin has become a more powerful Jedi.
-He aids Obi-Wan in capturing a fortress, saves Saesee Tiin in space battle, and rescues Jedi from crab droids.
+Volume Two picks up right where Volume One ended, with Obi-Wan sending his team of ARC troopers to Hypori to rescue the Jedi from Grievous.
+The Republic is now desperate and, after much consideration, the Jedi Council decides to promote Anakin to the rank of Jedi Knight.
+The series then jumps ahead to nearly the end of the war, when Anakin has become a much more powerful Jedi.

 Anakin and Obi-Wan are assigned to search for Grievous on the planet Nelvaan, but instead end up liberating a group of Nelvaanians who had been enslaved and mutated by the Separatist Techno Union.
 While rescuing the Nelvaan warriors, Anakin sees a cryptic vision of his eventual transformation into Darth Vader.
-Meanwhile, Grievous leads an assault on Coruscant and, despite the best efforts of Yoda, Mace Windu, Shaak Ti, and others, kidnaps Palpatine.
-Anakin and Obi-Wan then set out to rescue the Chancellor over Coruscant, leading directly into the beginning of Revenge of the Sith.
+Meanwhile, Grievous leads an assault on Coruscant and, despite the best efforts of Yoda, Mace Windu, Shaak Ti, and others, he kidnaps Palpatine.
+Anakin and Obi-Wan then set out to rescue the Chancellor over Coruscant mere minutes before, and leading directly into, the beginning of Revenge of the Sith.

 Continuity

-Several attempts were made to maintain continuity with the overall saga, most notably bridging Attack of the Clones and Revenge of the Sith.
-Anakin appears with his new lightsaber (as it appears in Episode III) after his first was destroyed in the previous film.
-In "Chapter 21", C-3PO makes his first appearance in gold plating and Anakin is knighted; he sends his Padawan braid to Padmé, who stores it with the necklace he gave her in The Phantom Menace.
+Several attempts were made to maintain continuity within the overall saga, most notably bridging Attack of the Clones to Revenge of the Sith.
+Anakin appears with his new lightsaber (as in Episode III) after his previous one was destroyed in the previous film.
+In "Chapter 21", C-3PO makes his first appearance in gold plating and Anakin is knighted.
+He sends his Padawan braid to Padmé, who stores it with the necklace he gave her in The Phantom Menace.
 In "Chapter 22", Anakin appears with the facial scar he has in Revenge of the Sith, and it is implied that Anakin and Padmé may have conceived the Skywalker twins on Naboo.